 - When using heat:

-- Occupational or physical therapy to:
+- Treatment with an occupational or physical therapist to:

 - Show you how to adjust your home and work activities to ease the stress on your wrist.